Samastic/Rechess/README.md

 GOALS:
-1. Functioning Chess Engine in C**
+1. Functioning Chess Engine in C++
 (2).
 Custom Pieces and Piece Swapping
 (3). gold pair of pants

 TO DO:
 ----------rewrite chess constructor so the teams are flipped (moron)